paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/scripts/deploy-lambda.md

 # deploy-lambda.sh

-Deploys the built ZIP file to AWS Lambda in the cloud.
-Run this after `build-lambda.sh` to push your local changes to the Lambda function.
-This is the deployment step that uploads your code to AWS.
+Deploys the incident-analyzer Lambda function that provides AI-powered incident analysis.
+Builds the Lambda package, uploads it to S3, and creates the Lambda function with proper IAM roles and environment variables.
+This was part of the original AI analysis approach before direct Bedrock integration.